 - Critique, analyse and evaluate problems, needs or opportunities to identify and create solutions.

 An integrated approach to embedding the learning of technologies into relevant elements of key learning areas ensures that all students benefit from learning about and working with traditional, contemporary and emerging technologies that shape the world in which we live.

-The Compass program has been designed for students in Years 5 and 6 with the aim of focusing, in an intensive and rigorous way, at four key aspects of the Australian curriculum – thinking skills (General Capabilities), History, Science and Geography.
-A further aim of the program is to offer a unique program of learning for our Years 5 and 6 students that challenges them to think and work at a more challenging, intensive and engaging level.
+The Compass Program has been designed for students in Years 5 and 6 with the aim of focusing, in an intensive and rigorous way, on four key aspects of the Australian curriculum – thinking skills (General Capabilities), History, Science and Geography.
+A further aim of the program is to offer a unique program of learning that challenges our students to think and work at a more challenging, intensive and engaging level.

-In Term 1, the children will develop general capabilities that will enable them to work productively in Terms 2, 3 and 4.
+In Term 1, the children develop general capabilities that enable them to work productively in Terms 2, 3 and 4.

-A range of key experts have been engaged, including leading Australian scientists and historians, to develop, create and run this program.
+A range of key experts, including leading Australian scientists and historians, support the development, creation and delivery of this program.

 Assessment and Reporting